-Mature, forgiving and Zen-like ex-spouses, who don’t carry the memory of lost and wasted years around with them like beloved yet badly battered vintage Birkin bags, can create their own visitation schedules.
+Mature, forgiving and zen-like ex-spouses, who don’t carry the memory of lost years around with them like beloved yet badly battered vintage Birkin bags, can create their own child visitation schedule.
 The rest of us have the courts.

-Many judges and psychologists feel it’s important for children to be a part of both parents’ lives and the 60/40 schedule allows a child to spend enough time with each parent to cultivate a close relationship.
+Many judges and psychologists feel it’s important for children to be a part of both parents’ lives.
+The 60/40 schedule allows a child to spend enough time with each parent to cultivate a close relationship.
 Typical 60/40 child visitation schedules include the child spending three days each week with one parent and four days a week with the other, or the child spending the weekdays with one parent and the weekends, plus Friday night, with the other.

 The 70/30 or 80/20 child visitation schedule works best when parents don’t live near each other, when a child does better with one consistent home base or when one parent is often out of town.
 It’s a good alternative for families that, for any reason, just can’t make the 60/40 work.

 Typical 70/30 schedules is a parent having the children during the weekdays and the other parent having weekends.
-Every other the weekend may be exchanged for a couple of weekdays.
+You can exchange every other weekend for a couple of weekdays.

 The main thing to remember with the 70/30 child visitation schedule is that one of you is definitely going to be spending a lot more time with your child than the other.
 To become more involved in the child’s life, the 30 percent parent can add overnight visits, some holidays and summer breaks to the schedule.
 Phone calls, texting and online chatting are also a really good way to stay involved, up-to-date and connected for those of you who can only be hands-on parents about 30 percent of the time.

 Travel notwithstanding, long summer breaks can be tough on both the parent with custody and the children involved.
 If your kids are visiting your ex for the summer, plan out a reliable communication schedule with your children.
-Set aside days and times for you to contact each other and stay in touch through the phone or using Skype.
+Set aside days and times for you to contact each other and stay in touch.
+Decide whether it would be best for your child talk over the phone or use a video call service like Skype.
 A scheduled end-of-day chat will help young kids fend off homesickness and help you shake any anxiety you might be feeling about being away from your babies (whatever their ages) for such a long-seeming period of time.

 Sometimes a parent’s behavior can raise some very real concerns.
-If you are worried about the safety of your child during visits with your ex, you are not powerless.
+If you worry about the safety of your child during visits with your ex, you are not powerless.
 There are a variety of circumstances under which a judge can order that visitation be supervised.
 Among those are past instances of domestic violence, drug use, incarceration, mental illness, or past abandonment.
-With supervised visitation, a third party is present to watch over all visits between the child and the non-custodial parent, and those visits will take place either at a local agency or in the child’s own home.
+With supervised visitation, a third party is present to watch over all visits between the child and the non-custodial parent.
+Those visits will take place either at a local agency or in the child’s own home.

-If you truly believe that visitation with your co-parent will put your child at risk, you can request a court hearing before a judge and ask for an order restricting supervised visitation.
+If you believe that visitation with your co-parent will put your child at risk, you can request a court hearing.
+This will involve going before a judge and asking for an order restricting supervised visitation.
 In order to get that restriction, however, you absolutely must be able to convince the judge that your ex poses a real emotional or physical danger to your child.
 In a situation like this, involving a family law attorney is a good idea.

-Though child visitation rights are generally granted, they are not guaranteed; they are a privilege.
-Supervised visitation is just the tip of the iceberg in cases where there is a risk of child endangerment; under certain circumstances the court can also suspended or completely deny all visitation.
+Though child visitation rights are generally granted, they are not guaranteed.
+They are a privilege.
+Supervised visitation is just the tip of the iceberg in cases where there is a risk of child endangerment.
+Under certain circumstances, the court can also suspended or completely deny all visitation.
 Neglect, child abuse or a parent’s severe mental illness are all factors that can put a stop to child visitation.
-However, as mentioned before, these restrictions are ordered only when there is solid evidence that the non-custodial parent is a physical or emotional threat to the child’s well-being.
+However, as mentioned before, judges only order these restrictions when there is solid evidence that the non-custodial parent is a physical or emotional threat to the child’s well-being.

-If parents could pull visitation rights every time they were angry with their exes, the family courts would be snowed under and more children of divorce (not to mention their parents) would likely end up emotional basket cases.
-Child visitation orders can be modified, but the court needs to be certain that the modification is in the best interest of the child.
+If parents could pull visitation rights every time they were angry with their exes, the family courts would be snowed under.
+More children of divorce (not to mention their parents) would likely end up emotional basket cases.
+Child visitation orders can be modified.
+However, the court needs to be certain that the modification is in the best interest of the child.
 So, if you are seeking changes to a current visitation arrangement, be sure you can prove your modifications really will improve things for your child.

 A few common reasons for seeking changes in child visitation include: